jokesper/dotfiles/docs/README.md

 ```

 ## Contributing
-If you want to contribute feel free, but I wouldn't encourage it as dotfiles should be a personalized configuration.
+You probably shouldn't.
+Though if you still want to, I will review them.
+In such cases I might also consider extracting them into a separate repository.